Figure 22-1 Review Process

 NOTE:

-For schedules where you select the option after review ends, Identity Governance considers the review period, and schedules the next review cycle based on the end date of the review period.
+For schedules where you select the option after review ends, the review period is considered and the next review cycle is considered based on the end date of the review period.
 For example, if you schedule a weekly review to run on September 20th 2021, and thereafter run every two weeks, then the next review will be scheduled for October 18th 2021, considering a review period of two weeks.

 Administrators can start a review run, or review instance, in preview mode or live mode.
 In preview mode, administrators can: